hirosystems/docs/docs/clarinet/developer-resources.md

 # Contributing to Clarinet

 We welcome contributions to Clarinet!
-The following sections provide information on how to contribute.
+The following sections provide information on how to contribute to our product.

 ## Prerequisites